openedx/cs_comments_service/README.rst

 To rebuild indices:

 To rebuild new indices from the database, you can use the rebuild_indices task.
-This task will also run catchup before and after indices are moved, to minimize time where indices don't contain all documents.
+This task will also run catch up before and after indices are moved, to minimize time where indices don't contain all documents.

 .. code-block:: bash